 SETI Big Picture Science Radio Show – February 2014

 Interview Space For Everyone: Philip Lubin by Niederhoff

 Laboratory tests of high efficiency 19 element laser at 808 nm focused onto a Basalt target at a flux of about 20 MW/m^2.
 Max spot temperature is mass ejection limited at about 2600-3000K.

 Physics based simulation of laser interaction with asteroid Apophis (325 m diameter) at 1 AU.
 Click on image to start and stop video.
-This video was made with Cinema 4D by Caio Motta.
+Caio Motta made this video with Cinema 4D Studio donated by MAXON Computer.